rails/rails/guides/source/active_record_validations.md

 => {:email=>["has already been taken"], :age=>["is not a number"], :name=>["can't be blank"]}
 ```

-You can read more about use-cases for `on:` in the [Custom Contexts
+You can read more about use-cases for `:on` in the [Custom Contexts
 section](#custom-contexts).

 Conditional Validations